deatrich/linux-home-server/choices.md

 (also known as **Jammy Jellyfish**).
 It was first released in April 2022, as indicated by the release number.

-## Subscribing To a Few Mailing Lists
+## Subscribing to a few mailing lists

 If you are a going to be using Ubuntu then it is wise to subscribe to a few mailing lists.
 There are [lots of them][ubmail-lists], but a few low volume